 A pilot's job does come with its set of everyday challenges.
 As confirmed by people constantly flying, you are more prone to experience the feeling most easily explained as a travel fogginess or traveler's confusion - learn what you need to know about that phenomenon!

 If you plan to become a pilot, it’s important to know that the exact process, as well as the cost associated with becoming a pilot, might differ depending on the country you live in, and the aviation authority in charge.
 Always check with the local civil aviation authority for up-to-date information on how to become a pilot!

-In general, these are the most common steps for becoming a pilot:
+In general, these are the most common steps to becoming a pilot:

 Step 1: Pass the medical exam

-While passing the medical examination is not a requirement for sport pilots, for instance, it’s good to obtain the health certificate so you can be sure there’s no hidden issue that might stop you from becoming a pilot.
+The first step to become a pilot is passing the medical examination.
+While this is not a requirement for sport pilots, for instance, it’s good to obtain the health certificate so you can be sure there’s no hidden issue that might stop you from becoming a pilot.

 Depending on the type of pilot license, there are various classes of medical certificate requested, from the third class for a private pilot, the second class for a commercial pilot, or the first class for an airline transport pilot.